 On the day of Den Bosch carnaval, HRH Prince Amadeiro Ricosto di Carnavallo, Lord and Master of Oeteldonk, and his helpers arrive at Oeteldonk Centraal (or Den Bosch station) at 11:11.
 After several ceremonies, they march in a procession towards the Market Square where they symbolically honor a farmer named Knillis, the alleged founder of Oeteldonk, with a doll decked in traditional farmer costume.
 Following that other parties and events occur all over the historic fortified city; many events also occur in the days before Den Bosch carnaval.

 Nijmegen carnaval (Knotsenburg)

 Although not in Noord-Brabant and Limburg, the people of Nijmegen – or Knotsenburg, as it’s temporarily known – celebrate Dutch carnival with as much passion as their southern peers.
 Nijmegen carnaval officially kicks off on 10 February with a procession starting at 11:11 that leads to the Market Place, when the people hand over the city’s keys to the Carnival Prince and tap the first beer keg to celebrate at 13:00.

 In the following days of Nijmegen carnaval, until 13 February, you can attend various events and visit the city’s wide array of cafés.

 Dutch carnival in other provinces

-Since Dutch carnival is traditionally celebrated in the south, most of the throngs of people from the rest of Holland – and other countries for that matter – descend upon Noord-Brabant and Limburg.
+Since Dutch carnival is traditionally celebrated in the south, most of the throngs of people from the rest of the Netherlands descend upon Noord-Brabant and Limburg.
 However, some Dutch cities also stage smaller parades during that time.
 Click here for their schedule.

-Wherever you are during carnival in the Netherlands, just make sure to wear your carnavalspakje, leave your manners at home and bring high spirits to the party!
+Wherever you are during carnival in the Netherlands, make sure to wear your carnavalspakje, and bring high spirits to the party!